 I came across this quote recently and it got me thinking...

-In fact, so often where busy, driven professionals and visionaries lose this connection, is that they focus on what they think will bring them happiness (a means to an end goal) rather than the end goal itself.
+In fact, so often where ambitious people tend to lose this connection, is that they focus on what they think will bring them happiness ('a means to an end' goal) rather than the end goal itself.

 Let me explain this with an example...

-a ‘means to an end goal’ would be something like, ‘make 6 figures.’
-But making 6 figures itself is not exactly what you are after...it’s what you believe you will be experiencing when you are a 6 figure earner that you are truly after (such as comfort, contribution, freedom, and accomplishment).
+a ‘means to an end' goal would be something like, ‘make 6 figures.’
+But making 6 figures itself is not exactly what you're after...it’s what you believe you will be experiencing when you're a 6 figure earner that you are truly after (such as comfort, contribution, freedom, and accomplishment).

-So here we are, focusing on the ‘means to an end goal’ (6 figures), rather than the ‘end goal’ (comfort, contribution, freedom, accomplishment) and at the end of the day we wonder why we aren’t happy.
+So here we are, focusing on the ‘means to an end' goal (6 figures), rather than the end goal itself (comfort, contribution, freedom, accomplishment) and at the end of the day we wonder why we aren’t happy.
 We wonder where it all went wrong...where we went wrong.
-We think something is inherently wrong with us for not being truly happy...yet no one ever taught us how to get there, let alone to even really deeply consider what that might actually look like for us.
+We think something is inherently wrong with us for not being truly happy, yet no one ever taught us how to get there, let alone to even really consider what that might actually look like for us.